hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 ## Helm Chart

-The recommended way to run Consul on Kubernetes is via the [Helm Chart](/docs/platform/k8s/helm.html).
+The recommended way to run Consul on Kubernetes is via the [Helm chart](/docs/platform/k8s/helm.html).
 This will install and configure all the necessary components to run Consul.
 The configuration enables you to run just a server cluster, just a client cluster, or both.
-Using the Helm Chart, you can have a full Consul deployment up and running in seconds.
+Using the Helm chart, you can have a full Consul deployment up and running in seconds.

-While the Helm Chart exposes dozens of useful configurations and automatically sets up complex resources, it **does not automatically operate Consul.**
+While the Helm chart exposes dozens of useful configurations and automatically sets up complex resources, it **does not automatically operate Consul.**
 You are still reponsible for learning how to monitor, backup, upgrade, etc. the Consul cluster.

-The Helm Chart has no required configuration and will install a Consul cluster with sane defaults out of the box.
+The Helm chart has no required configuration and will install a Consul cluster with sane defaults out of the box.
 Prior to going to production, it is highly recommended that you
 [learn about the configuration options](/docs/platform/k8s/helm.html#configuration-values-).